 Where to stay in Maine

-Come here to relax and marvel at the beauty of the fall foliage.
+Come here to relax and marvel at the beauty.
 You can also take time out to partake in outdoor activities like tennis, swimming and golfing.
-These activities allow you to get active whilst leaf-peeping.
+These activities allow you to get active whilst taking in the dramatic fall colors.

 Best hikes in Maine

+But there is more!
 Maine will delight and surprise you with the amount of hidden gems it has, all just waiting to be discovered.
-Some of the best hiking trails for those wanting an intimate leaf-peeping experience are:
+The best way to get up close to the colors is to take a hike!
+Some of the best fall hiking trails are:

 Best viewpoints in Maine

-Get ready to be awestruck as you enjoy leaf-peeping over these majestic vantage points.
-Journey to these treasure troves of picturesque views over New England in Maine:
+Get ready to be awestruck as you enjoy the fall colors from these majestic vantage points.
+Pack your lobster roll and head to these treasure troves of picturesque views over New England in Maine:

 - Bradbury Mountain State Park